Scrap Cars For Cash

 No, our service is 100% free for users of our site.
 There are no hidden costs or fees and all collections are free; the quote you accept is the price you will be paid!

 How Do I Contribute To Charity?

 If you would like to contribute to one of our chosen charities we have enabled donations to be made for as much, or as little, as you would like.
-You can make a charitable contribution in one of two ways; either over the phone with one of our dedicated advisors, or online through our website.
+You can make a charitable contribution in one of two ways: over the phone with our dedicated advisors, or online through our website.
 To donate a car, just fill in the relevant section during the online quote process – or mention it to your advisor on the phone if you choose to ring in.

 Researching Recyclers For Your Vehicle

 When scrapping a vehicle you should always ensure that it is taken to a government Authorised Treatment Facility.
 Legally, these are the only facilities which can scrap your car.
 Salvaging works slightly differently as the car may have been purchased by somebody who has the intention of repairing it and returning it to the road at a later date, or with the intention of using its parts to help return another vehicle to the road.
 Scrap Car Comparison only enables buyers which have the most trusted reputations to have access to our service, so you can rest assured knowing you are in safe hands when it comes to selling your scrap vehicle.